Counseling for sensitive people, struggling adolescents, and the parents who love them

 -

-Therapy with me tends to be conversational, reflective, and grounded in real life.
+Counseling with me tends to be conversational, reflective, and grounded in real life.
 Some sessions may focus on slowing down and making sense of emotions or relationship dynamics, while others may be more practical and skills-based.
 I try to balance insight with support, helping you understand your emotional world with more clarity, flexibility, and self-trust.